Abhorchdienst

 The Abhorchdienst (i.e. "Listening Bureau") was a German code-breaking bureau which operated during the final years of the First World War.
 It was established in 1916 and was composed mainly of mathematicians.
-Other countries, such as France and Austria-Hungary, had set up similar organisations at an earlier stage, but the military context did not necessitate the development of the German bureau until 1916.
+Other countries, such as France and Austria-Hungary, had set up similar organisations at an earlier stage.
+Still, the military context did not necessitate the development of the German bureau until 1916.